dany4madden/ShoppingList/README.md

 - "Open Costco list"
 - "Count lists"

-To get to the Managed list page, labeled with the list name, say "Open <listName>".
+To get to the Managed list page, labeled with the list name, say "Open listName".
 Or simpily click on the list name.
 To delete a list or an item on the list with touch, touch and hold on to the list name/item for two seconds to activate the delete dialog.

 The supported voice command on the managed list page are: